sorbay/sorbay-documentation/docs/en/sorbay_risk_integration.md

 This guide will show you how to integrate your login service with the sorbay_risk service.

-Let's assume that you have already created a sorbay_risk service.
+Make sure you first created a sorbay_risk service.

 ## Configure the sorbay_risk service